w3ctag/tag.w3.org/about/tagmlcode.md

 ## TAG Work Mode

+The TAG's primary focus is on the architecture of the World Wide Web, including general technical oversight of the development of the Web platform.

+Its work items include:
+ * **Recommendations** - On occasion, the TAG will produce a Recommendation-track document, such as the Architecture of the World Wide Web, Volume 1.
+When appropriate, the TAG also liaises with W3C Working Groups to produce Recommendations.
+ * **Findings** - Findings represent a TAG position on a single issue or area of interest.
+ * **Reviews** - The TAG also reviews specifications in development, Working Group charters and other W3C technical materials.
+ * **Documentation** - Finally, the TAG sometimes publishes non-normative documentation and guides.

+See [our workspace page](/) for a list of our current work items.

 The TAG's formal work, including issue and change tracking for our deliverables, is largely happening in Github.
 So if you have a specific issue with one of the documents the TAG is working on or has published, we encourage you to open an issue against that document on Github or, if you feel so inclined, fork our work and send us a pull request.